-Personally, I believe it even enhances the vintage feel the of the watch and has helped this Explorer II attain its “future classic” moniker (is it the future yet?)
+Personally, I believe it even enhances the vintage feel of the watch and has helped this Explorer II attain its “future classic” moniker (is it the future yet?).

-The glossy white dial of this Explorer II has earned it the nickname “Polar”, and contentiously made it the most desirable variant in stark contrast to its black dial counterpart.
-It possesses black-oxidized indices and hands, printed minute graduations, and a date with cyclops at 3 o’clock, all of which contrast beautifully against the white background.
+The glossy white dial of this Explorer II has earned it the nickname “Polar”, and contentiously made it the most desirable variant in contrast to its black dial counterpart.
+It possesses black-oxidized hour markers and hands, printed minute graduations, and a date with cyclops at 3 o’clock, all of which contrasts beautifully against the stark white background.

 The red GMT hand at center also introduces an unexpected splash of color encountered nowhere else on this model.
-Furthermore, this is reminiscent of the orange hand seen in the highly sought-after Explorer II ref.
-1655 (“Steve McQueen” – See result in Google).
+Indeed, this is reminiscent of the orange hand seen in the highly sought-after Explorer II ref.
+1655 “Steve McQueen” (See result in Google).

 Thanks to its decades-long production run, this dial has seen Rolex transition from Tritium to Super LumiNova luminous fills for its indices and hands.

 With the passing of time and depending on exposure to sunlight, Tritium degrades and turns an orange-brown hue.
-However, this patina of the dial has become highly desired among collectors.
+Initially a design flaw, this patina of the dial has become highly desired among collectors.
 As it ensures that no two examples are alike, it exponentially increasing the perceived scarcity of each individual watch.

-Inside the case of this Explorer II beats the robust Rolex 3185 self-winding movement.
-Additionally, it offers a 46-hour power reserve and COSC-chronometer certification.
+Inside the case of this Explorer II ref 16570 beats the robust Rolex 3185 self-winding movement.
+It offers a 46-hour power reserve and COSC-chronometer certification.

 Final Thoughts On The Rolex Explorer II 16570